Heathenry (new religious movement): Blót and sumbel

-Another common ritual in Heathenry is sumbel, also spelled symbel, a ritual drinking ceremony in which the gods are toasted.
-Sumbel often takes place following a blót.
-In the U.S., the sumbel commonly involves a drinking horn being filled with mead and passed among the assembled participants, who either drink from it directly, or pour some into their own drinking vessels to consume.
-During this process, toasts are made, as are verbal tributes to gods, heroes, and ancestors.
-Then, oaths and boasts (promises of future actions) might be made, both of which are considered binding on the speakers due to the sacred context of the sumbel ceremony.
-According to Snook, the sumbel has a strong social role, representing "a game of politicking, of socializing, cementing bonds of peace and friendship and forming new relationships" within the Heathen community.
-During her ethnographic research, Pizza observed an example of a sumbel that took place in Minnesota in 2006 with the purpose of involving Heathen children; rather than mead, the drinking horn contained apple juice, and the toasting accompanied the children taping pictures of apples to a poster of a tree that symbolized the apple tree of Iðunn from Norse mythology.
+Another common Heathen ritual is sumbel, also spelled symbel, a drinking ceremony to toast the gods.
+Sumbel often takes place after a blót.
+The sumbel commonly involves a drinking horn being filled with mead and passed among participants, who drink from it directly or pour some into their own drinking vessels.
+During this process, toasts and tributes are made to gods, heroes, and ancestors.
+Then, oaths and boasts (promises of future actions) might be offered, both of which are considered binding due to the sacred context of the ceremony.
+Sumbel has a social rule in building new relationships and cementing bonds between Heathens.
+The rite may also be adapted, for instance with apple juice used in place of alcohol if children are involved.